AlbertoBasalo/aidd/generators/1-software-analyst/input/5-AstroBookings-Technical_requirements-CFO-letter.md

 Visitors and bots of the customer web app should be allowed anonymous access.
 They should be able to see the launches with available seats.

 We need a user authentication system based on email and password.
+It will be used by suppliers, customers, and employees apps and services

 Any supplier, customer, or department employee must be authenticated to access the system.

 We want the user identification information separated from the operational data of employees, suppliers, and customers.

+The Auth app should be responsible for registering and validating the users' credentials.

-The core service should be responsible for the authentication of the users and the system logs.
+The auth service should be responsible validation and persistence of the user credentials.

+For new users, it will also be responsible for storing a copy of the user basic information on operational and informational databases.

 ### Reliability